KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 - [We started this session with the code of the previous one](src/Code1_grid/Code1_grid.pde)

-## 2.5 Closing of Previous Loops-Session
+## 2.5 Closing the Previous Loops-Session

-We didn't close the previous session about loops, so here you go:
+We didn't finish the previous session on loops, so here we go:

 ### for-loop vs. while loop

-We've learned how to use the for-loop.
-There is a second type of loop, the **while-loop**, that doesbasically the same thing.
+We've learnt how to use the for-loop.
+There is a second type of loop, the **while-loop**, which does basically the same thing.
 Here are some differences and the implementation:

 ![while-loop](img/while-loop.jpg)